The Smugglers of Sennen

 As you can see the NICHOLAS family name figures often.

-plots of land and the Inn were leased to Henry & Mathew GEORGE, from the heirs
+3 plots of land and the Inn were leased to Henry & Mathew GEORGE,

 Dionysius WILLIAMS III [1772- 1830] was the base son of Margaret NICHOLAS